 Acclaimed Reference Content on Gender and Women’s Studies

 For students at the university level, Credo Essentials Collections offer access to award-winning, notable, and peer-acclaimed reference content.
-The eBook titles found in the Gender and Women’s Studies Essentials Collection will help shape users’ understanding of the evolution of gender roles and expressions of identity over time and in recent years, with notable and award-winning content from Rutgers University Press, Hodder & Stoughton, New York University Press, and more.
+The titles found in the Gender and Women’s Studies Essentials Collection will help shape users’ understanding of the evolution of gender roles and expressions of identity over time and in recent years, with notable and award-winning content from Rutgers University Press, Hodder & Stoughton, SAGE Publications, and more.

-Curious?
-Why not take a FREE TRIAL of these resources today and see for yourself?
+Not a subscriber?
+Why not take a FREE TRIAL and see for yourself?

 See also: